 For some time now, I have been watching as a new era of work is ushered in.
-The concept of a nine to five job for knowledge workers has become outdated, and while charming, it’s no longer realistic.
+The concept of a nine to five job for knowledge workers has become outdated.
+While charming, it’s no longer realistic.
 For all of our connectivity, increased hours of operation, and the ability to work from any place at any time, we have been moving toward a future that doesn’t follow the standard pattern of a “work day”.
 I have felt this personally when answering emails at 2AM, or working on client issues on a Saturday night while traveling back from a conference.
 The traditional Monday to Friday work week, consisting of roughly forty hours, has been gone for a while.
-Welcome to the new, brave world.
+Welcome to the new, brave world where we’ve adopted unlimited vacation and cost-free health insurance options.

-I have always deeply valued our employees and wanted to give them the tools they need to live healthy, happy lives – both inside and outside of the office.
+I have always deeply valued our employees.
+I want to give them the tools needed to live healthy, happy lives – both inside and outside of the office.
 That hasn’t changed – in fact, I am even more focused on this.
 I realize our team is our biggest asset – our “machinery” in this new economy.
 Further, in order to retain these incredibly talented people and to have the chance to earn the trust of new talent, we needed to take our company culture on a journey.
 Hang on, this might be a bumpy ride – but it’s time to be brave!

 Trust is a big thing.
 When someone joins my team, they’re trusting me to look out for them, to nurture their talent, to help them create a space where they want to grow.
 By extension, people are trusting us with their families as well.
 It’s a huge responsibility to provide benefits to employees, and it isn’t one I have taken lightly.
 That’s why we have consistently been incorporating the feedback of our team to create something new and different for 2018.
 I’m very proud that ADNET has been voted one of the Best Places to Work in CT by our team every year since 2014.
 That’s no small feat, but we can’t get complacent.
 We need to constantly listen, observe, measure and improve.
 So as of January 1st, 2018, we’re implementing some major changes.
 Feedback is a gift.